 Did the disciples leave Jesus in John 6 because they were confused?

 Some Evangelicals feel that many disciples stopped following Jesus in John 6:53 because they were confused by his words "you have to eat me."
-For lack of a better title, I will call this interpretation of this passage of Scripture the "Confusion Theory" (because it claims disciples were confused).
+For lack of a better title, we will call this interpretation of this passage of Scripture the "Confusion Theory" (because it claims disciples were confused).

 The theory acknowledges that Jesus said 5 times "you have to eat me" but suggests that Jesus clarified this in Jn 6:63 and said (paraphrased) "the bread is only a metaphor, what I mean is that you have to believe in me."
 The theory states that after this clarification the disciples were still confused and many of them left.
 The theory says that after Jesus died, those who left (in Jn 6), finally understood that Jesus was just talking metaphorically and they returned and learned all the teachings from the 12 disciples that they missed after they left him in Capernaum (Jn 6).